riscv-europe/summit-website-development/summit/2024/demoday.md

 Calling all universities and research institutions passionate about RISC-V technology!
-We're thrilled to invite you to our RISC-V University Demo Day, where academia meets innovation in the realm of open-source hardware and software.
+We're thrilled to invite you to our RISC-V University Demo Day, where academia meets innovation in the realm of RISC-V and open-source hardware and software.

 RISC-V has emerged as a leading architecture, offering flexibility, scalability, and openness like never before.
 In Europe, universities and research